3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/git/git-github.md

 $ git help -a
 ```

-We can see that there is an inordinate amount of commands, however, during this course we will probably only utilize about 10 of them.
+We can see that there is a large number of commands, however, during this course we will probably only utilize about 10 of them.

 <br />